greatbignate/team-joint-chiefs/README.md

 - (NV) fixed table ID dynamic creation logic, linter errors.
 Cleaned some corpse code out of print.js.
 - (DC-Driver JE-Nav) Worked on print form in the a.m., aligning elements and setting standard widths and margins.
 - (JE) Updated about us page in css, adjusted formatting and layout, added team GH and LinkedIn profiles.
+- (DC) Worked on fine-tuning print layout and general feel of the app.
+Consolidated JavaScript files to minimize the number fo files needed.

 ## 28 August 2018 (Friday)